matthew9510/UbuntuSurfaceBook/README.md

 6.Plugin the live USB stick and restart, Linux bootloader should come up automatically

 ### Install Ubuntu
-1.Simply click on the Installer shortcut and follow the instructions 2.Download updates while installing ubuntu
+1. Simply click on the Installer shortcut and follow the instructions
+2. Download updates while installing ubuntu
 ![Install updates](Images/installubuntuupdates.jpg)
 3. Select Installation type for your system
     - Choose Something else and click continue